appsquickly/typhoon/README.md

 Powerful dependency injection for Cocoa and CocoaTouch.
 Lightweight, yet full-featured and super-easy to use.

-### Swift News!!!

-We're working on getting Typhoon ready to work with Swift.
-Meanwhile . . .

-* A sample application for Swift is <a href="https://github.com/typhoon-framework/Typhoon-Swift-Example">in progress here</a>.

-. . . documentation and examples for Swift will be provided shortly.

 ## Familiar with Dependency Injection?

 *Typhoon is a DI library that makes good use of the runtime's (ObjC or Swift) late binding nature in order to perform method interception and forwarding.
 This makes for a very compelling <a href="https://github.com/typhoon-framework/Typhoon#design-goals--features">feature list.</a>*

 * In a rush?
 Here's a <a href="https://github.com/typhoon-framework/Typhoon/wiki/Swift-Quick-Start">Swift Quick Start</a> and an <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Objective-C Quick Start</a>.
 * Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a> or <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>.
-* Try the <a href="https://github.com/typhoon-framework/Typhoon-Swift-Example">Swift Sample Application</a> or the <a href="https://github.com/typhoon-framework/Typhoon-example">Objective-C Sample Application</a>.
+* Try the <a href="https://github.com/typhoon-framework/Typhoon-Swift-Example">Swift Sample Application</a>(in progress) or the <a href="https://github.com/typhoon-framework/Typhoon-example">Objective-C Sample Application</a>.

 . . . otherwise . . .